genielabs/HomeGenie/README.md

 support and utility libraries used by HomeGenie
 - `src/WindowsService`
 Windows specific solution for deploying HomeGenie as a Windows service
-- `src/homegenie-ui-app`
-This folder (currently in very early development stage) contains the new HomeGenie user interface implemented as a Angular 2 PWA.

 ### Building from command line